March 10th, 2020 by Fix Auto USA

-Every year in the U.S., more than 30,000 people die in motor vehicle crashes.
+Every year in the U.S., about 40,000 people die in motor vehicle crashes.
+For people under the age of 34, car crashes are the leading cause of death.
 According to the National Highway Traffic Safety Administration (NHTSA), wearing a seat belt is the single most effective means of reducing the risk of death in a crash, and has saved close to 300,000 lives since 1975.

 Without question, buckling up the seat belt is the most important safety measure for drivers and passengers in any kind of moving vehicle.
 Seat belts provide the best defense against impaired, aggressive, and distracted drivers.
-Research has shown that when used correctly, lap or shoulder seat belts can significantly lower the risk of fatal and moderate-to-critical injuries in car accidents:
+Research has shown that when used correctly, seat belts can significantly lower the risk of fatal and moderate-to-critical injuries in car accidents.

-- Reduce risk of fatal injury to front-seat car passengers by 45%
+- Reduce the risk of fatal injury to front-seat car passengers by 45%

-- Reduce risk of moderate-to-critical injury to front-seat car passengers by 50%
+- Reduce the risk of moderate-to-critical injury to front-seat car passengers by 50%

-- Reduce risk of fatal injury in light trucks by 60%
+- Reduce the risk of fatal injury in light trucks by 60%

-- Reduce risk of moderate-to-critical injury in light trucks by 65%
+- Reduce the risk of moderate-to-critical injury in light trucks by 65%

 Any way you look at it, wearing a seat belt every time you ride in a motor vehicle is the most important thing you and your family can do to stay safe.